Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: Junction properties in the normal state

-Interestingly. the conductance and TMR of N/F/F (V/MgO/Fe/MgO/FeCo) junctions shows unusual behavior under applied bias\cite{GonzalezRuano2021-HB-TMR}: their TMR steadily increases from below 50\% to above 100\% with an applied bias below 0.5~V in a broad temperature range, from cryogenic to room temperature (Figure~\ref{conductances-TMR-DV}d).
-We have found that SOC was the main factor behind this effect, as it controls the tunneling of the N/F (V/MgO/Fe) part of the junctions while the F/F part is more standard, depending on the magnetic orientation of the two layers.
+Interestingly, the TMR of N/F/F (V/MgO/Fe/MgO/FeCo) junctions shows an unusual behavior under applied bias\cite{GonzalezRuano2021-HB-TMR}: it steadily increases from below 50\% to above 100\% with an applied bias below 0.5~V in a broad temperature range, from cryogenic to room temperature (Figure~\ref{conductances-TMR-DV}d).
+We have found that SOC was the main factor behind this effect, as it controls the tunneling of the N/F (V/MgO/Fe) part of the junctions (this same mechanism will still take place, accompanied by other processes, when we discuss transport in the superconducting regime in the following sections) while the F/F part is more standard, depending on the magnetic orientation of the two layers.
 In Figure~\ref{conductances-TMR-DV}d, we show a comparison of the TMR vs bias in a F/F (a) and a N/F/F (c) junction.
 As expected, TMR is higher at zero bias and reduces with applied bias in the F/F junction, while it is enhanced with applied bias in the N/F/F one, at least up to $V=0.5$~V.

 When it comes to potential applications, the TMR is not the only figure of merit that is often examined.
 The output voltage, defined as